We are excited to announce our keynote speakers for MobileHCI 2026.

 Interdisciplinary Research Lead and Human Factors Engineer, BBC R&D

-I'm an interdisciplinary research lead and human factors engineer at the BBC’s R&D laboratories.
+Bio: I'm an interdisciplinary research lead and human factors engineer at the BBC’s R&D laboratories.
 Working with my BBC colleagues and a range of industry and university partners, I’ve helped develop innovative production tools and audience experiences for the public service media of the future.
 We have to be experts, not only in the enabling technologies for universal, high-quality, and increasingly personalised media content, but also how to deliver and understand the value of these experiences.
 I’ve put human-centred computing at the centre of many research programmes; delivering advances in the creation of immersive video, ethical AI in media production, and values-centric quality of experience evaluation.

 Over a number of years I made a particular contribution to enhancing the accessibility of media for disabled people, including some award-winning innovation deployed at large scale in consumer electronics and in international standardisation; pioneered use of the Edinburgh Festivals, and similar events, as ‘living labs’; for in-the-wild deployment of production prototypes; and created the BBC’s User Experience Research Partnership, a multi-year strategic collaboration with six top UK HCI research groups.